morazotti/morazotti.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Bachelor (2015), Master (2018) and Ph.D.
-(2023) in Physics done in Instituto de Física de São Carlos - USP under the supervision of Reginaldo de Jesus Napolitano
+(2023) in Physics done in Instituto de Física de São Carlos - USP

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->